 Exodus Travels started life in February 1974 when two friends got together to provide transport in the Hindu Kush region a favourite hippie trail across Asia but from these humble beginnings the company has gone from strength to strength.
 Now with over 40 years experience, Exodus is the UK’s original adventure travel company and world leaders in organising small group and independent travel arrangements.
 Offering an impressive collection of holidays to choose from, from the untamed and adrenaline-fuelled, to simply taking an exotic corner of the world and immersing yourself in it, you will be taken to places you have never heard of but are sure to fall in love with.

-Two of the tours they feature visiting this vast country are the ‘Alaskan Wildlife & Wilderness’, available now and ‘South East Alaska Island Roamer Charter’, on sale in 4 weeks but advance registrations can be taken.
+Two of the tours they feature visiting this vast country are the ‘Alaskan Wildlife & Wilderness’, available now and ‘South East Alaska Island Roamer Charter’.

 The ‘Alaskan Wildlife & Wilderness’ tour is operated by their sister company Grand American Adventures.
 As specialists in North America for more than 40 years their expertise ensures you’ll have the best experience whilst you’re travelling to areas they know inside out.
 They share the same values as Exodus Travels – small group, locally led adventure travel and work extremely close together to make sure you’ll have the best possible adventure.